contensis/docs-delivery-dotnet/getting-started.md

 Now it's time to create some content!

-Head over to either [IMDB](http://www.imdb.com/) or [The Movie DB](https://www.themoviedb.org/) and choose 5 of your favourite movies to use, and then [create](https://zenhub.zengenti.com/Contensis/12.0/kb/content-types-and-entries/entries/Create-an-entry.aspx) a set of entries from you new content type.
+Head over to either [IMDB](http://www.imdb.com/) or [The Movie DB](https://www.themoviedb.org/) and choose 5 of your favourite movies to use, and then [create](https://zenhub.zengenti.com/Contensis/12.0/kb/content-types-and-entries/entries/Create-an-entry.aspx) a set of entries from your new content type.

 The content will benefit from the inclusion of images, so [upload](https://zenhub.zengenti.com/Contensis/12.0/kb/Assets-uploadable-content/Images/upload-an-image.aspx) the cover images for the movies into the images folder and link to them from your newly created entries.